matloff/fasteR/README.md

 lines here will all begin with the R interactive prompt, '>'; that should not be typed.)

+This is a Markdown file.
+You can read it right there on GitHub, which has its own Markdown renderer, or on your own machine in Chrome using the Markdown Reader extension (be sure to enable Allow Access to File URLs).
+RStudio also has a built-in Markdown reader, though again I suggest holding off on IDEs for now.

 ## <a name="firstr"> </a> First R Steps

 The R command prompt is '>'.
 It will be shown here, but you don't type